Want to retain your best and brightest? There’s one specific thing that makes employees stay put: Being shown respect.

 Encourage their feedback.
 Employees need to know that what they tell you matters and that their suggestions aren’t falling into a black hole.
 “If you can’t make the recommended changes, simply explain why,” says Greg Besner, CEO, CultureIQ.
 “Transparency like this goes a long way to create a culture of respect and trust.”

 Discuss workload.
-Burnout is a very real problem.
-Tired and burnt out employees are 31% more likely to think about looking for a new job than those who are comfortable with their workload, says TINYpulse.
+Burnout is a very real issue.
+Overworked or burnt out employees are 31% more likely to think about looking for a new job than those who are comfortable with their workload, says TINYpulse.
 Looking out for your team’s well-being and working to prevent burnout is a show of respect.
 Have regular one-on-one meetings with team members to keep abreast of how they’re progressing on projects and if more resources are needed to achieve expectations.
 Keep working together to create a meaningful exchange of ideas, fostering communication, collaboration and respect.

 You know the expression, “Respect is a two-way street.
 If you want to get it, you’ve got to give it.”
 So, the more you give, the more you’ll get – and no leader can ever have too much.